I’ve been asked many times how I’m able to fund all my trips abroad.

 I’m all about saving every dollar possible!
 There are plenty of ways to be thrifty in your everyday life, and saving a few bucks here and there will result in more money for your trip fund.
 Here’s a few ideas on ways to be frugal:

 - Discounts & coupons – Nearly every product is discounted at some time or another.
-Look for discounts or coupons at the places you shop often, like your local supermarket.
+Look for discounts or coupons online or at stores like your local supermarket.
 If they have your favourite cereal for $2 off, stock up on 10 packets to consume over the next few months!
 That $20 can go into your savings.

 - Restaurant specials – Some of the local restaurants in my area do mid-week meal deals or have cheaper prices at lunch time.
 Keep an eye out for restaurant specials, and plan your meals around them!